The strategic intent layer for AI agents

 You are building solo, with agents doing the work.

 Every wasted token is your money.
-Every wrong sprint is time you can't get back.
-Forge gives your agents the context they are missing, so they stop reloading from scratch and start building in the right direction.
+Every wrong sprint is time you can’t get back.
+Helen’s Foundry gives your agents the context they are missing, so they stop reloading from scratch and start building in the right direction.

 • Using Cursor, Claude Code, or Codex as your primary workflow